The Inheritance of the Club

 Recalls Regan's Ruthless Repression

-589 words (2.5 minute read)
+580 words (2.5 minute read)

-A similar structure of conflict can be seen in the aforementioned conflict between Russia and Ukraine, whereas to justify their invasion on Ukrainian land, Russia deploys several narratives built off of flawed, olden ideologies.
-Namely, the ‘One People’ argument.
-This explains that Ukraine and Russia are historically and culturally one nation, meant to justify the need to take ground that Russia believes truly belongs to them.
-(RUSI) This has some merit in the shared histories between the two, namely their common descendance from Kyivan Rus’.
-However, this claims that relation between the peoples makes one type of peoples, which isn’t the case, as seen with English, Scots and Irish.
-Overall, a hard idea to try and justify with.
-Additionally, it oversimplifies the complex development of the two nations over the centuries and undermines the oppression of Ukrainians as their own people under Polish-Lithuanian and Soviet rule.
-One could also argue, due to the patriotism the Russian military ensues via programs like Yunarmiya, a military youth program, that the armed forces of Russia takes pleasure in their invasion of Ukraine, as the soldiers are taught to be particularly patriotic from a young age, and are to think that they’re fighting a truly evil enemy who has taken land from them, or perhaps rebels to an empire.
-Although, this is a harsh generalization and dehumanization of the force.
-Yet still, one can see Russia’s constant need to make any narrative they can to make their violence seem rational.
+A similar structure exists in that conflict.
+To justify their invasion of Ukrainian land, Russia deploys several narratives built from of flawed, olden ideologies.
+Namely, the One People argument.
+This claims that Ukraine and Russia are historically and culturally one nation, which is meant to justify the need to take ground that Russia asserts truly belongs to them.
+This does have some merit in the shared histories between the two, namely their common descendance from Kyivan Rus’.
+However, this conflates historical relations between two peoples with modern identities.
+This isn’t the case, as seen with English, Scots and Irish, making this a flawed justification.
+Additionally, it oversimplifies the complex development of the two nations over the centuries and discounts the oppression of Ukrainians as a distinct people under Polish-Lithuanian and Soviet rule.
+One could also argue, due to the patriotism the Russian military cultivates via schemes like Yunarmiya, a military youth program, that the armed forces of Russia takes pleasure in their invasion of Ukraine, as the soldiers are taught to be particularly patriotic from a young age, and are to think that they’re fighting a truly evil enemy who has taken land from them, or perhaps rebels to an empire.
+Although, this is a harsh generalization and dehumanization of the force, one can see the underlying motivation in Russia’s constant need to make any narrative they can to make their violence seem rational.